Sean Graham bookmakers' shooting: Shooting

 The attack occurred at 2:20 in the afternoon.
 Two men, wearing boiler suits and black balaclavas, got out of a car on University Avenue and crossed the Ormeau Road to the bookmakers.
-One was armed with a vz.58 Czechoslovak assault rifle and the other with a 9mm pistol.
-They entered the shop and fired indiscriminately on the fifteen customers, unleashing 44 rounds.
+One was armed with a vz.58 Czechoslovak assault rifle and the other with a 9mm Browning Hi-Power pistol.
+They entered the shop and fired indiscriminately at the fifteen customers, unleashing 44 rounds.
 One opened fire with the assault rifle before the other shot victims with the handgun as they lay on the ground.
 The gunmen then ran back to the car and sped off.

 Five Catholic men and boys were killed: Christy Doherty (52), Jack Duffin (66), James Kennedy (15), Peter Magee (18) and William McManus (54).
 Nine others were wounded, one critically.
 Four of them died at the scene, while 15-year-old Kennedy survived until he reached the hospital, his final words being reported as "tell my mummy that I love her".
 Kennedy's mother Kathleen died two years later after becoming a recluse.
-Her husband, James (Sr.), blamed his wife's death on the shooting, saying "the bullets that killed James didn't just travel in distance, they travelled in time.
+Her husband, James (Sr.), blamed his wife's death on the shooting, saying "the bullets that killed James didn't just travel in distance; they travelled in time.
 Some of those bullets never stopped travelling".

 One of the wounded described the shooting to British journalist Peter Taylor:There was a right crowd in [the betting shop] and I cracked a joke with a couple of them – they were like that, always laughing and carrying on.
 I had only been in for about twenty or twenty-five minutes when the shooting started – I was standing next to the door with a docket in my hand studying the form.
 At first I thought it was a hold-up but then the shooting started and somebody yelled, 'Hit the deck'.
 I just lay there and prayed that the shooting would stop.
 It seemed to go on for a lifetime.
 There wasn't a sound for a few seconds – everybody was so stunned, but then the screaming started.
 People were yelling out in agony.
 You could hardly see anything.
 The room was full of gun smoke and the smell would have choked you.

 In a separate incident, a unit of the Ulster Volunteer Force (UVF) had travelled to the area at the same time to kill a local Sinn Féin activist, based on intelligence that he returned home about that time every day.
 The attack was abandoned, however, when Royal Ulster Constabulary (RUC) vehicles and ambulances sped past the UVF unit's car.
-The UVF members, who had already retrieved their weapons for the attack, were said to be livid with the UDA for not co-ordinating with them beforehand and spoiling their chance to kill a leading local republican.
+The UVF members, who had already retrieved their weapons for the attack, were said to be livid with the UDA for not coordinating with them beforehand and spoiling their chance to kill a leading local republican.